apache/beam/website/www/site/content/en/documentation/programming-guide.md

 estimates that all the data has arrived (i.e. when the watermark passes the end of the window) combined with either, or both, of the following:

-*   Speculative firings that precede the watermark passing the end of the window to allow faster processing of partial results.
+- Speculative firings that precede the watermark passing the end of the window to allow faster processing of partial results.

-*   Late firings that happen after the watermark passes the end of the window, to allow for handling late-arriving data
+- Late firings that happen after the watermark passes the end of the window, to allow for handling late-arriving data

 You can express this pattern using `AfterWatermark`.
 For example, the following example trigger code fires on the following conditions:

-*   On Beam's estimate that all the data has arrived (the watermark passes the end of the window)
+- On Beam's estimate that all the data has arrived (the watermark passes the end of the window)

-*   Any time late data arrives, after a ten-minute delay
+- Any time late data arrives, after a ten-minute delay

 {{< paragraph class="language-java" >}}

-*   After two days, we assume no more data of interest will arrive, and the trigger stops executing
+- After two days, we assume no more data of interest will arrive, and the trigger stops executing
   {{< /paragraph >}}

-{{< highlight java >}}
+{{< highlight language="java" >}}
 .apply(Window
 .configure()
 .triggering(AfterWatermark
 .pastEndOfWindow()
 .withLateFirings(AfterProcessingTime
 .pastFirstElementInPane()
 .plusDelayOf(Duration.standardMinutes(10))))
 .withAllowedLateness(Duration.standardDays(2)));
 {{< /highlight >}}

-{{< highlight py >}}
+{{< highlight language="py" >}}
 {{< code_sample "sdks/python/apache_beam/examples/snippets/snippets_test.py" model_composite_triggers >}}
 {{< /highlight >}}